-The fiscal 2010 budget approved by the Governor includes \$8.930 billion for MassHealth (a 4.0% increase over fiscal 2009 estimated spending).
-Excluding spending that was previously off-budget, MassHealth's fiscal 2010 budget totals \$8.640 billion (1% percent over fiscal 2009 estimated on-budget spending).
+The fiscal 2010 budget approved by the Governor includes \$8.972 billion for MassHealth (an 8.0% increase over fiscal 2009 estimated spending).
 The fiscal 2010 MassHealth budget has spending exposures (i.e., anticipated spending is greater than budgeted amounts) related to utilization, enrollment and claims processing.
-Estimates suggest that the exposure is \$307 million (the Governor has requested \$200 million to date in supplemental funding and anticipates requesting an additional \$107 million in supplemental funding, see "RECENT DEVELOPMENTS - Fiscal 2010" above).
+Estimates suggest that the exposure is \$432 million (the Governor has requested \$200 million to date in supplemental funding and anticipates requesting an additional \$232 million in supplemental funding, see "Recent Developments - Fiscal 2010" above).
 MassHealth is also working on quantifying potential additional exposures in the Children's Behavioral Health Initiative related to compliance with the remedial plan ordered in Rosie D. et al v.
 The Governor.
-See "LEGAL MATTERS" below.
+See "Legal Matters" below.
 In fiscal 2010, the state will be eligible for a FMAP of 61.59% throughout the year.
-This is expected to generate a total of \$1.32 billion in enhanced federal matching funds (i.e., over and above reimbursement that would be received at a 50% federal match) based on the projected spending levels for all programs qualifying for federal Medicaid matching funds.
+This is expected to generate a total of \$1.34 billion in enhanced federal matching funds (i.e., over and above reimbursement that would be received at a 50% federal match) based on the projected spending levels for all programs qualifying for federal Medicaid matching funds.

-The Governor's fiscal 2011 budget recommendations include \$9.84 billion for MassHealth which is 6.5% above fiscal 2010 estimated spending of \$9.23 billion.
+The Governor's fiscal 2011 budget recommendations include \$9.84 billion for MassHealth which is 6.15% above fiscal 2010 estimated spending of \$9.27 billion.
 The fiscal 2011 budget fully maintains eligibility for Commonwealth residents and funds projected enrollment growth of 3%.